ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 We propose adding `aligned_accessor` to the C++ Standard Library.
 This class template is an mdspan accessor policy that uses `assume_aligned` to decorate pointer access.
-We think it belongs in the Standard Library because it would serve as a common vocabulary type for interfaces that take `mdspan` to declare their minimum alignment requirements.
+We think it belongs in the Standard Library for two reasons.
+First, it would serve as a common vocabulary type for interfaces that take `mdspan` to declare their minimum alignment requirements.
-It also applies the optimizations of `assume_aligned` to an `mdspan`'s data handle.
+Second, it extends to `mdspan` accesses the optimizations that compilers can perform to pointers decorated with `assume_aligned`.

 `aligned_accessor` is analogous to the various `atomic_accessor_*` templates proposed by P2689.